Jayleeva/42minishell/README.md

 # HOW TO MAKE A MERGE REQUEST

 - Work from your branch.
-- Once you're done, push: ``git add *``, ``git commit -m ""``, ``git push``.
+- Once you're done, push: ``git add *``, ``git commit -m ""``, ``git push --set-upstream origin yourbranch``.
-- Then, go on the github page.
-Select "branches", and click on yours.
-Select: "merge request".
-Confirm.
-- Inform me you've made the request.
+- Inform me you've pushed.
-- I will handle the merging per say, but may need to ask some questions to be sure I make the right choices.
+- I will go on the github page and select: "compare and pull request".
+If it's not possible to automatically merge, I will have to choose what code to keep and what code to discard: I may need to ask some questions to be sure I make the right choices.
+Once it's possible to merge, I will click on "create pull request", then "merge pull request", "confirm merge".
 - Once I'm done, I will inform you.
 - Pull to have the merged version locally: ``git pull``.
 If too complicated, suppress your local copy and reclone it: ``git clone``.